TYPE‑C™ HILIC Methods Compared to Conventional HILIC Columns - Tech Information

 • Method development

-• Solvent management
+• Solvent inventory

-• Equipment flushing
+• Instrument flushing

 • Multi‑mode workflows

-• ANP retention under high‑organic conditions
+• HILIC‑type retention under high‑organic conditions

-• Reversed‑phase retention under more aqueous conditions
+• Reversed‑phase retention under higher‑aqueous conditions

 This enables:

-• Orthogonal selectivity on a single column
+• Orthogonal selectivity on one column

-• Fewer column changes
+• Reduced column changes and simplified screening

 Generic Method Starting Point for Cogent TYPE‑C™ Columns